orsenthil/organizer/README.md

 ## Organizer

-Organizer is a tool for your digital assets.
-On a given directory, it will scan the files, de-duplicates them by MD5 hash and organizes them to into YYYY/MM path, and writes a report the changes.
-It can clean up the resulting directories after the movement.
+Organizer is a tool for organizing your digital assets.
+On a given directory, it will scan the files, de-duplicating them by MD5 hash and organizing them by YYYY/MM path.

 I developed it for de-duplicating and organizing my digital assets in my Google Drive.